run2bizdocs/documentation/en-us/docs/index.md

 # We are here to help you!

+We are here to help you!
 Welcome to the 4biz Documentation Center.
-Here you will find useful information about our product, installation guides, platform configuration and process deployment.
-See also our developer site: https://developers.run2biz.com/en-us/home.html.
+Here you will find useful information about our product such as installation guides, platform configuration and process deployment.

-Click the menu above to enter the documentation tree for our products.
+Click on the menus on the top of the page to access the documentation tree for our products.

+You might also want to check our developer site: https://developers.run2biz.com/en-us/home.html.

 :abc: Search interface accessible through hotkeys (F or S).